-In this work, we propose a new HILO framework called \textit{Human-in-the-Loop Optimization with Model-Informed Priors (\conceptnospace)}.
-Rather than relying on real user data for training the optimizer, HOMI leverages data from synthetic users simulated from predictive user models.
-This training phase allows Bayesian optimization to develop a broad understanding of the design space and learn effective adaptation strategies for diverse user contexts before the online-optimization process starts.
+In this work, we propose a new computational framework called \textit{Human-in-the-Loop Optimization with Model-Informed Priors (\conceptnospace)}, illustrated in \autoref{fig:concept}.
+Here, ``model-informed priors'' refer to the learned optimization strategies acquired by training with predictive models.
+Rather than relying on real user data for training the optimizer, HOMI leverages data from synthetic users simulated from these models.
+This offline training phase allows Bayesian optimization to develop a broad understanding of the design space and to learn effective adaptation strategies across diverse user contexts before online optimization begins.
 A key advantage of using model-informed priors is that the optimizer can be trained with a wide variety of synthetic users, enabling generalization across different usage scenarios.
-In contrast, training with real users limits the optimizer’s knowledge to a small number of specific individuals, reducing its adaptability.
+In contrast, training with real users limits the optimizer's knowledge to a small number of specific individuals, reducing its adaptability.
 At deployment, the trained optimizer switches to a human-in-the-loop mode, integrating prior knowledge with live user feedback to efficiently optimize the interface design in real time.